Willkommen bei den Thunderbird-Add-ons.

 (see the screenshot above)

-You can also drag and drop the .xpi file into the add-ons (Extensions/Dictionaries) window.
+You may drag'n'drop the .xpi file into the Extensions/Dictionaries window.

 Detailed installation/use instructions: